jpsm83/health/AI_AGENT_CONTEXT.md

 ## Application Overview

 **Women's Spot** is a multilingual health and wellness blog platform specifically designed for women.
-The application focuses on providing evidence-based content about women's health, wellness, and lifestyle topics to help women live happier, healthier, and more fulfilling lives.
+The application focuses on providing evidence-based content about women's health, wellness, and well-being topics to help women live happier, healthier, and more fulfilling lives.

 ## Core Principles for AI Agent